jessonfoo/p001/week_3/3_manipulating_js_objects_solo_challenge/readme.md

 **This is a solo challenge.
 Refer to the [solo challenge](https://github.com/Devbootcamp/phase_0_handbook/blob/master/solo_challenges.md) guidelines in the [Phase 0 Handbook](https://github.com/Devbootcamp/phase_0_handbook/).**

 ## Learning Competencies
-1. Define local variables in JavaScript
+- Define local variables in JavaScript
-2. Create, add properties to, delete properties from, and access values from JavaScript Object literals
+- Create, add properties to, delete properties from, and access values from JavaScript Object literals
-3. Use pre-written tests to drive development
+- Use pre-written tests to drive development

-## Releases
-This is the process you should go through every time you work on a challenge.

-1. Run the tests
-2. Write pseudocode
-3. Create a passing solution
-4. Refactor
-5. Reflect

 In this challenge you will work with the following JavaScript object that has been assigned to the variable terah.